mvoodarla/blog/_posts/2020-12-27-year-review.markdown

 **Music** - [Logic][logic] is still my favorite but the main new artists I started listening to include [Jack Harlow][harlow] and [The Kid LAROI][laroi].
 Something about Jack Harlow as a person - I relate with (not sure what).

-**Twitch Streamer** - I discovered this in the last week but I really love GMHikaru, better know as [Hikaru Nakamura][hikaru].
+**Twitch Streamer** - I discovered this in the last week but I really love GMHikaru, better known as [Hikaru Nakamura][hikaru].
 It made me start loving chess again and I really love the fact that he has such a nice, relateable personality talking with his viewers even though he's one of the best to ever play chess.

 ### Looking Forward